Interruption in e-services on 26 September 2021 between 00:00 and 11:00, affecting the following identification method: OP More information

 If your pension and any other benefits you get do not cover your housing and living expenses, you can apply to Kela for basic social assistance.
 The care allowance for pensioners does not count as income for purposes of basic social assistance

 Some of such user fees (e.g. costs of seeing a doctor) can be accepted as expenses for purposes of basic social assistance provided that they are not waived or reduced by the municipality.
 Ask your municipality for more information about payment waivers.
-Enclose with your application for basic assistance a copy of the decision you received concerning user fees and service charges.
+Enclose with your application for basic assistance a copy of the decision you received concerning user fees.

 If the decision on the user fee does not specify the contents of the service in sufficient detail, you must separately provide information stating the shares of the different services in the total amount of the fee in euros or as percentages.